Presenter/s: Mark Beardsley

 Symposium Session: 2020 - 05 Assessing biotic response to environmental change

-Topics covered: beavers, community involvement, floodplain, lessons learned, monitoring, riparian, risk, and stream
+Topics covered: adaptive management and monitoring, beavers, community involvement, floodplain, lessons learned, riparian, risk and resilience, and stream

 Biotic processes are now recognized as key drivers of stream form and function that work in concert with hydrological and geomorphic processes, not separately from them.
 When we understand streams as integrated biophysical ecosystems rather than as physical habitat that simply houses plants and animals, restoration appears less like less like a physical engineering exercise and more like an organic healing process.
 Restoration efforts can be thought of less like construction projects and more like medical treatments.
 From this view, streams are like patients.
 They are complex organic systems that we help heal—not physical things that we design and build.
 We cannot simply design biotic processes or build biotic communities.
 Healing takes time and organic restoration requires patience.
 As in medicine, careful management over time (rehabilitation) is often necessary in addition to, or instead of, instant fixes (surgery).

 Health, healing, and medical analogies are nothing new to the field of ecological restoration.
 As stream conservation and restoration practitioners, we feel the health concept should be more than a metaphor.
 It is a mindset and a model—a way of thinking and a practical approach to stream restoration that respects the inherent complexity of natural functioning stream ecosystems.